lorforlinux/docs.beagleboard.io/accessories/cables.rst

 ====================

-These cables are not active (only wries and connector) and provide an interface between USB to Serial converter cables such as the ones listed below and serial debug ports on Beagles such as the BeagleBone AI and AI-64.
+These cables are not active (only wries and connector) and provide an interface between USB to Serial converter cables such as the ones listed below and serial debug ports on Beagles such as BeagleBone AI and AI-64.
 You can purchase these cables from different sources including:

 1. `Farnell <https://www.newark.com/element14/1103004000156/serial-cable-ai-board/dp/50AH3702>`_
 2. `DigiKey <https://www.digikey.com/en/products/detail/digi-key-electronics/BBCAI/10187731>`_